QEDK/validium-node/README.md

-# zkEVM Node
+# Avail Validium Node

-zkEVM Node is a Go implementation of a node that operates the Polygon zkEVM Network.
+The Avail Validium Node is a Go implementation of a node that operates a Validium zkEVM Network based on the Polygon zkEVM stack.

-## About the Polygon zkEVM network
+## About the Validium network

-Since this is an implementation of a protocol it's fundamental to understand it, [here](https://zkevm.polygon.technology/docs/zknode/zknode-overview) you can find the specification of the protocol.
+Since this is an implementation of a protocol it's fundamental to understand it.

 Glossary: